MorganShaw/react-i-ii-review/props.md

 8. In the Queue component above, why are we holding state in the Queue component instead of Mentor or Student?
 ???
+Because state needs to be available in mentor and student (the children).
+If it was on one or the other, you can't pass data back up to parent and then down to other child.
+Data passed down to student (child), and event bubbling back up to Queue (parent).